EoinKanro/files-to-videos-converter/README.md

 # Files to videos converter
 The main idea of this project is to use video hosting as cloud.

 So, you can encode files to videos and decode them back.
+To protect your files you can encode zip with password.

 # How to use
 ### Build and start
 Requirements for build:
 - Java 17
+- FFMPEG

 Build project:
 ```